Pontevedra, Galicia, Spain

 - Carl Zander, Berlin

 Carl Zander, (born 1872), artist, Berlin.
-As well as postcards, Zander also undertook commercial design and advertising and book covers.
-Despite the seriousness of his etching and other monochrome images, Zander seems to have been something of a lad: In 1907 he provided the illustrations for the Mahlsdorf poet Karl Kohlis’ 400 page volume Drinker’s Guide to the Wine Tournament1.
-In 1908 the periodical publication Ex libris book art and applied graphics2listed Zander at 13 Lietzenburgerstrasse Berlin W 15 and praised the happy and boistrous procession and crowing cock of his festive card.
-The same volume lists him with others under the heading Tauschablehnungen3 which I am unable to understand.
+As well as postcards, Zander also undertook commercial design, advertising and book covers.
+Despite the seriousness of his etching and other monochrome images, Zander seems to have been something of a lad: In 1907 he provided the illustrations for the Mahlsdorf poet Karl Kohlis’ 400 page volume Das Wein-Turnier.
+Ein Zechbrevier (Drinker’s Guide to the Wine Tournament).
+In 1908 the periodical publication Ex libris Buchkunst und angewandte Graphik (Ex libris book art and applied graphics) listed Zander at 13 Lietzenburgerstrasse Berlin W 15 and praised the happy and boistrous procession and crowing cock of his festive card.
+The same volume lists him with others under the heading Tauschablehnungen (Exchange rejections) which suggests that he had offered without success to exchange an example of his work.

 - C. Zangaki, photogaphe